List of highest-grossing South Indian films

-South Indian cinema encompasses the five distinct film industries of Telugu, Tamil, Kannada, Malayalam and Tulu.
+South Indian cinema encompasses the five distinct film industries of Telugu, Tamil, Malayalam, Kannada and Tulu.
 This ranking lists the highest-grossing South Indian films produced by South cinema, based on conservative global box office estimates as reported by organizations classified as green by Wikipedia.
 (Note: See WP:RSP, WP:ICTFSOURCES) The figures are not adjusted for inflation.
 However, there is no official tracking of figures and sources publishing data are frequently pressured to increase their estimates.
-The industry has produced many of the most expensive films in the Indian cinema, such as, L2: Empuraan, Enthiran, Baahubali, 2.0, RRR and Kalki 2898 AD.
+The industry has produced many of the most expensive films in the Indian cinema, such as, Enthiran, 2.0, RRR and Kalki 2898 AD.
 Baahubali 2: The Conclusion (2017), directed by S. S. Rajamouli, was the first South Indian and Indian film to gross over ₹1000 crore worldwide and remains the highest-grossing film in India to date.

 Highest-grossing films

-The list includes films that have grossed ₹200 crore or more worldwide.